Slideshow image

 “the LORD himself will establish a house for you: when your days are over and you rest with your fathers, I will raise up your offspring [literally, “seed” (singular)] to succeed you, who will come from your own body, and I will establish his kingdom” (see 7:11b-16).

-At the pinnacle of his reign, David makes a horrid decision for which he and his family pay dearly.
+At the pinnacle of his reign, David makes a horrid decision that he and his family pay dearly for.

 In an attempt to cover his sinful actions, David engineers Uriah’s death in battle (11:6-27).

-What follows is a litany of death and sexual abuse within David’s own household.
+What follows is a litany of death and sexual abuse within David’s household.
 One of his sons, Absalom, leads a rebellion that temporarily displaces David from Jerusalem.
-The rebellion is quashed with the killing of Absalom.
+The uprising is quashed with the killing of Absalom.

-What happened to the man who was called “a man after God’s heart”?
+What happened to the man called “a man after God’s heart”?

 [1] Messiah is from the Hebrew word for “Anointed One”; Christ is from the Greek word for “Anointed One.”